mritunjaysharma394/vowpal-wiki/using-vw-varinfo.md

 `vw-varinfo` was written by Ariel Faigon, with help and guidance from John Langford.
 It was the main tool used for a [little weight-loss project](https://github.com/arielf/weight-loss) in its very early days.

+## Known issues:

+`vw-varinfo` was written at about 2012, many options have been added to `vw` since.
+It is known not to work as-expected when some of the newer options are used, in particular, `--cb` and derivatives.
+Unfortunately, the code base is overly-complex and considered non-salvageable by its author.

+There's a much cleaner, simpler and newer version of `vw-varinfo` in [here, called vw-varinfo2](https://github.com/arielf/weight-loss/vw-varinfo2).
+This version is a rewrite in python, is more efficient and more general.
+It is almost completely agnostic to `vw` options, so it should be easier to maintain going forward, but it doesn't yet support multi-class.
+If you want to enhance it, I (ariel) suggest that you start with this code-base.